 Meals are included in the package.
 So inform before hand if you require less spicy, as Kutch food does seem to on the spicier side.
 Malsi bhai knows basic English to get around.

-One thing that took me time to understand is that it seems there is a rule of thumb that if your driver comes along for the night, they provided basic accommodation and maybe meals (same for Rajasthan).
+One thing that took me time to understand is that it seems there is a rule of thumb that if your driver comes along for the night, they provide basic accommodation and maybe meals (same for Rajasthan).

 What we did is got a driver for the day, visited a few places and asked to be dropped off at Malsi Rann.
-But make sure to make prior arrangements with Malsi bhai if he can take you to the white desert for sunrise and then kaloo dungar (black Hill).
+But make sure to make prior arrangements with Malsi bhai if he can take you to the white desert for sunrise and then kaloo dungar (Black Hill).
 Especially true if you took the one night package with Rannutsav which means sunrise and kaloo dungar is not included.
 Otherwise maybe take a driver for two days.
 We initially opted for one night at Rannutsav due to it being way to expensive.
 And things turned out for the better as we experienced Malsi Rann.
 Even our driver initially thought we were making things complicated but it was all worth it.

 One question that comes up is it necessary to do both Sunrise and Sunset.
 If you have some spare time and cash yes well worth it.